 Statistics is the art and science of using sample data to make generalizations about populations.
 The purpose of STAT 100 is to help you improve your ability to assess statistical information in both everyday life and other University courses.
 Toward this end, the course has been designed with 11 lessons, including three examinations.

 Topics covered include methods for collecting and summarizing data, the evaluation of the accuracy of an estimate, and an introduction to statistical inference.
-The course is less technical and more conceptual than STAT 200.
 Statistical concepts and interpretations will dominate over techniques and calculations.

 After successfully completing STAT 100 you will have developed an understanding of the following: